 This article was originally published on SocialSign.in.

 At SocialSign.in, we want to help business owners understand the importance of their IT infrastructure.
 To help do that, we spoke with one of the most qualified people we’ve worked with in that space.
-Danny Mizrahi is the CEO of Contango IT, a full service tech company in New York City with a passion for cloud computing.
+Danny Mizrahi is the CEO of Contango IT, a full-service tech company in New York City with a passion for cloud computing.

 As IT consultants, they are focused on keeping costs for their partners down and using their expertise to build their business up.
-Danny has been an entrepreneur from the age of 13, and today he keeps that spirit alive as a business owner and member of the New York City Hospitality Group.
-That spirit is part of what qualified Contango as Dropbox’s first IT consulting partner, and led to a variety of other strategic partnerships (listed below).
+Danny has been an entrepreneur since the age of 13, and today he keeps that spirit alive as a business owner and member of the New York City Hospitality Group.
+That spirit is part of what qualified Contango as Dropbox’s first IT consulting partner and led to a variety of other strategic partnerships (listed below).